City Social

 The Terrace as a Separate Calculation

-The outdoor terrace at City Social merits separate consideration because it functions differently from the main dining room.
+The outdoor terrace at City Social functions differently from the main dining room.
 In Dubai's cooler months, roughly October through April, an evening on an open terrace at this height constitutes a genuine atmospheric proposition: the Marina's lit geometry below, a pre-dinner cocktail in hand, the city operating at its most photogenic.
 The terrace's intimate scale works in its favour here; this is not the panoramic deck format common to the city's hotel roof bars, where volume tends to overtake mood.

 Where City Social Sits in the Dubai Picture